midastruth/files.md/README.md

 ## How to take notes
 1) I used [files.md](https://files.md) to grow my knowledge about brain and software development
 2) I added new notes to either `brain` or `dev` folders.
 One idea per note
-3) I made connections between the notes (type `[` in the web app).
+3) I made connections between the notes in the web app (typed `[` and selected a relevant note).
 Everything is connected, just as in our brain
 4) **I spent time travelling through the notes and thinking it through**
 5) At some point, `brain` and `dev` notes appeared very related
-6) I interconnected the knowledge, **I got the insight**
+6) An interconnection between domains produced an insight
-7) I wrote an article about [Cognitive Load in Software Development](https://github.com/zakirullin/cognitive-load)
+7) I wrote an article based on that insight: [Cognitive Load in Software Development](https://github.com/zakirullin/cognitive-load)
 8) Many considered it a great write-up

 All this activity helped me to: